ahmedesa/laravel-api-tool-kit-docs/api-response.md

 # API Response
 {: .no_toc }

 The API Response feature streamlines the process of generating consistent and standardized JSON responses in your API.
-It provides a set of methods for creating both successful and error responses, ensuring clarity and coherence in your API interactions.{: .fs-6 .fw-300 }
+It provides a set of methods for creating both successful and error responses, ensuring clarity and coherence in your API interactions.

 ## Table of contents
 {: .no_toc .text-delta }